mustaque369/SQL_Project_Music_Store_Analysis/sql_questions.md

  JOIN genre ON genre.genre_id = track.genre_id
  WHERE genre.name Like 'Rock'
  Group by artist.artist_id
- ORder by number_of_songs DESC
+ Order by number_of_songs DESC
  Limit 10;
  ```

- ### Q3: Return all the track name that have a song lenth longer than
- ### the average song length.
-Return the Name and Millisecond for
- ### each track.
-Order by the song length with the longest song listed
+ ### Q3: Return all the track names that have a song length longer than the average song length.
+Return the Name and Millisecond for each track.
+Order by the song length with the longest song listed first.
- ### first.

 ```
 SELECT name, milliseconds